CoronavirusUpdate on Springhill’s services during the Coronavirus crisis

 As a result we have had to make some really difficult decisions about some of our services.
 This has included suspending a number of services, including those which involve gatherings of patients, carers, family members and volunteers.

-We have worked hard to minimise footfall at the main Hospice site, and where possible, many of our teams are now working from home. our main aim is to reduce footfall within the Hospice building, especially on the In-Patient Unit.
-We have also increased our cleaning regime at the Hospice and have ensured there is adequate provision of sanitiser gel and hand washing facilities across the Hospice.
+We are continuing to minimise footfall at the main Hospice site, and where possible, many of our teams are still working from home. our main aim is to reduce footfall within the Hospice building, especially on the In-Patient Unit.
+We have an increased cleaning regime at the Hospice and have ensured there is adequate provision of PPE, sanitiser gel and hand washing facilities across the Hospice.

 Below you can find out about the changes we’ve had to make to our services.